 What is the Dymaxion?

 The Dymaxion white paper is located here: Burst Dymaxion

 A less technical treatise on the subject is located here: https://www.burstcoin.ist/2017/12/27/the-dymaxion-explained-in-laymans-terms/

 Great ideas are always welcome!
 Please submit your idea to the development team on Burst’s discord channel located here: https://discordapp.com/invite/RPhpjVv.
 Post in #technical-discussion, #marketing, #general or other section as applicable.
-Please understand that the Burstcoin community extends across every time zone so not all community members are available at all times.
+Please understand that the Burstcoin community extends across every time zone, so not all community members are available at all times.
 If your idea has merit, you will likely be contacted by a more senior member of the community or the development team for more information.
-Many ideas that may be new to you will have already been discussed by the community in the past.
+Many ideas that may be new to you will have already been discussed by the community.
 Some have been thoroughly evaluated and Burstcoin has moved permanently in a different direction.
 As an example, any variation on the theme of incorporating “proof-of-stake” has been determined to be opposed to Burstcoin’s commitment to the “proof of capacity” consensus algorithm.